 Christmas is a time to create new family traditions while still practicing those that have been there.
 Around the world, Christmas is a little different everywhere.

 Christmas Eve is when the real Christmas happens in France.
 Families and friends gather up for a huge meal called le reveillon.
-The meal goes on late into the night where at around midnight, the children open their gifts and Lawyers Near me.
+The meal goes on late into the night where at around midnight, the children open their gifts.
 Sweet wines and liqueurs are also top-rated during Christmas.

 In Paris the capital, highlights include the galleries Lafayette’s, stunning Christmas displays on the windows and inside shopping galleries.